bufbuild/buf-action/README.md

 ### Customize when steps run

 To trigger steps on different events use the GitHub action context to deduce the event type.
-For example to enable formatting checks on both pull requests and push create an expression for the input `format`:
+For example to enable formatting checks on both pull requests and push create an expression for the parameter `format`:

 ```yaml
 - uses: bufbuild/buf-action@v0.1